Allerton, Liverpool

-Allerton is a suburb of Liverpool, in the county of Merseyside, England.
-Historically in Lancashire, it is located 3 mi southeast of the city centre and is bordered by the suburbs of Garston, Hunt's Cross, Mossley Hill, and Woolton.
+Allerton is a suburb of the city of Liverpool, in the county of Merseyside, England.
+Historically in Lancashire, it is located 3 mi south-east of the city centre and is bordered by the suburbs of Garston, Hunt's Cross, Mossley Hill and Woolton.
 It has a number of large houses in the prestigious Calderstones Park area, with mainly 1930s semi-detached housing around the shopping area of Allerton Road.
 It is paired with Hunts Cross to form the Allerton and Hunts Cross city council ward, which had a population of 14,853 at the 2011 census.

 History

 In the Domesday Book, Allerton appears as Alretune, meaning "the alder enclosure".
 This was derived from the Old English alr, meaning "alder", and tún, meaning "enclosure or village".
 Allerton was formerly a township in the parish of Childwall, in 1866 Allerton became a separate civil parish, it was made an urban district by the Local Government Act 1894, and added to the county borough of Liverpool on 9 November 1913.

-On 1 April 1922 the parish was abolished and merged with Liverpool.
-In 1921 the parish had a population of 2070.
-Over the course of the 2010s, many new bars and restaurants opened on Allerton Road, increasing its popularity.
+On 1 April 1922, the parish was abolished and merged with Liverpool.
+In 1921, the parish had a population of 2070.
+Over the course of the 2010s, many new bars and restaurants have opened on Allerton Road, increasing its popularity.